MobleyLab/yank-restraints/host-guest/asymmetric-a-cyclodextrin_cyclopentanol/README.md

 # Restraints evaluation using asymmetric cyclodextrin-cyclopentanol complex

-Here you will find the yaml files used to compute the binding affinity of asymmetric cyclodextrin-cyplopentanol complex using several types of restraints.
+Here you will find the yaml and the input files used to compute the binding affinity of asymmetric cyclodextrin-cyplopentanol complex using several types of restraints.

 ## Manifest